jw782cn/bookgpt-test/README.md

 While this method can also incorporate previous methods such as embeddings, I believe it is preferable as literature should be read in sequence for a more complete understanding.

-*This project may continue to be constructed.*
+*This project may continue to be constructed.
+Will switch to Langchain*

 ## Book class